 Bitcoin is a distributed electronic cash protocol and a unit of currency.
 Bitcoin uses cryptographic technologies and a network of computing power to enable users to make and verify irreversible, instant online Bitcoin payments, without an obligation to trust and use centralized banking institutions and authorities. – Wikipedia.

-Is bitcoin money?
+Is Bitcoin money?

-Bitcoin is not traditional fiat currency.
+Bitcoin is not a traditional fiat currency.
 However, it does share characteristics in that it is liquid and traded daily, it is accepted as payment at various places – It is fungible, and divisible, it can be divided up to 8 decimal places (0.00000001 BTC).

 It has all the characteristics needed as a currency, yet it is completely virtual.
 An interesting distinction about Bitcoin is that it essentially runs itself at this point.

 As a special note: Classification of Bitcoin as a non-fiat currency or as a commodity vary from country to country and even between different agencies within the same government.
 Taxation and regulation vary wildly as well.

 How are Bitcoin produced?

 Bitcoin is “mined” and backed via computing power, which is a radical shift from currency centrally created by governments.
 Which is to say that a person or entity that has directed a computer to handle bitcoin transactions is compensated by a bitcoin drip.
 You could hypothetically turn your computer into a node on the network and mine coins, however, your personal pc would be slow, ineffective and not powerful enough to make a difference.
 People who make money mining bitcoin have powerful clusters of specially built hardware.